preloadTHEME_HOTEL_SIGN_FIVE_STARS_FACADE_BUILDING_GettyImages-1320779330-3.jpg

 3-star hotels offer a blend of affordability and comfort.
 Guest rooms have quality bedding; rooms are spacious and equipped with a desk, closet, flat-screen TV, and coffeemaker.
 In terms of a 2-star vs 3-star hotel, the main difference is the amenities provided.
 Staff should also be friendly and helpful.

 Whereas 2-star hotels don’t have much in the way of amenities, you can bet that a 3-star hotel will have a fitness centre, business-friendly amenities (such as conference rooms), and likely a pool and on-site dining options.
+A good example of a 3-star hotel is the Z Hotels in London and across the UK.

 4-star hotels

-A 4-star hotel is considered a more luxurious lodging.
+A 4-star hotel is a more luxurious lodging.
 Guest rooms are noticeably more spacious, with top-quality linens, pillowtop mattresses, bathrobes, slippers, minibars and upscale toiletries, plus equipped kitchens.

 More services are offered too: concierges, 24-hour room service, and car valet services are commonplace.
 In terms of on-property amenities, these likely include signature spas, indoor and outdoor pools, a fitness centre, and good dining options.